MRA963/MRA963/README.md

 Assalamualaikum.
 I'm Mahfozur Rahman.
 I'm a webdeveloper since 2019.
 Currently maintaining App development with Web development.Under Bangladesh Technical  Education Board (BTEB) I'm also a student of BBA honurs Department of Accounting.Learning and Learning is my hobby.
 Thank You.

-Skills: PHP / JS / HTML / CSS / BOOTSTRAP / C / C++ / PYTHON / JAVA
+Skills: HTML / CSS / C / JAVA/ Flutter/ Dart

-- 🔭 I’m currently working on Fiverr.com and Real life Internship
+- 🔭 I’m currently working on Flutter and Real life Internship
-- 🌱 I’m currently learning Computer Science and technology, Data Science and Algorithm
+- 🌱 I’m currently learning web developing
 - 👯 I’m looking to collaborate on Blogs, IT Farm and CMT
 - 🤔 I’m looking for help with joining to a IT Job
-- 💬 Ask me about programming language and IT.